Adoria298/dictionary/README.md

 ## usage

-At the commandline, run: `python cli.py {dictionary file}`.
+At the commandline, run: `python cli.py {dictionary file} {config file}`.
 Ensure the `python` command points to python 3.6 at least.
 If it does not, but `python3` or `python3.6` do, use them instead.
 The dictionary file can be any csv file in the format defined below.
 Included in this repository is a limited Latin dictionary, `latin.csv`.
+By default `latin.json` will be used as the config file, if this parameter is not supplied.
 You can use it with the following command.

 `python cli.py latin.csv`